3 Chromosomal Disorders

 Case study 2

-A 37-year-old mother of 2 normal children asks whether she would be at increased risk of having an infant with Down syndrome if she planned another child.
+A 37 year old mother of 2 children without congenital disorders asks whether she would be at increased risk of having an infant with Down syndrome if she planned another child.
 She wants to know how common Down syndrome is in South Africa and whether most infants with Down syndrome are born to older women.

 1. Is this woman at an increased risk of Down syndrome?